Kleo5522/Flight_Planner/README.md

 ## How To Launch application

-1) Import project in Visual Sutdio
+1) Import project in Visual Studio
 2) Build project
 3) Run application